-Newer TVs tend to have several HDMI ports available for plugging cables into, these will be labelled HDMI1, HDMI2, and so on.
+Most TVs tend to have several HDMI ports available for plugging cables into, these will be labelled HDMI1, HDMI2, and so on.
 Unless you're attaching devices capable of delivering ultra-high definition video to a 4K TV, it generally doesn’t matter which ones you use.

-However, if you are attaching something like a 4K Blu-ray player, a Chromecast Ultra or 4K Amazon Fire TV, be sure to connect it to a an HDMI 2.0 port on your TV: your manual will explain which (if any) support this standard.
+However, if you are connecting something like a 4K Blu-ray player, a Chromecast Ultra or 4K Amazon Fire TV, be sure to connect it to a an HDMI 2.0 port on your TV: your manual will explain which (if any) support this standard.

-How to set up Wi-Fi and networking
+How to set up Wi-Fi and get connected to the internet

-Check the back of the router to see if you have any ports free.
+Some people prefer to use a network cable even if Wi-Fi is present as it is a faster, more reliable connection.
+You'll need a network cable, and also to check the back of the router to see if you have any ports free.
 On the BT Hub (one of the most common in the UK) you’ll see four yellow square ports labelled as Gig Ethernet or something similar.